xucao-42/bilateral_normal_integration/README.md

 Our method can handle both orthographic and perspective projection, is robust to outliers, and only has one hyperparameter in the objective function.

 ## Update
+**2022-08-20**: I further improved the CuPy version's efficiency but sacrificed the code's readability.
+Read the NumPy version if you want to understand the details.
 **2022-08-09**: A CuPy version written by [Yuliang Xiu](https://xiuyuliang.cn) is available now.
 It can run on NVIDIA graphics cards and is much more efficient especially when the normal map's dimension becomes huge.
-The usage is the same as the numpy version.
+The usage is the same as the NumPy version.

 ## Reconstruction results
 ### Toy normal maps